LONDON BOOKS AT ASH RARE BOOKS

 WALKER, R.J.B.
 (Richard John Boileau), 1916-2010 : OLD WESTMINSTER BRIDGE : THE BRIDGE OF FOOLS.
 Newton Abbot : David & Charles, (1979).
 First edition.
 A fine and detailed study of the extraordinary events – faction, feud and controversy – surrounding the building of the first Westminster Bridge in the mid eighteenth century.
 With much on Antonio Canaletto, Sir Henry Fielding, Richard Graham, Nicholas Hawksmoor, Andrews Jelfe, Charles Labelye, Batty Langley, Thomas Lediard, etc. £20 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 21326 – or simply click on the button

 WILLIAMS, Montagu (Montagu Stephen), 1835-1892 : ROUND LONDON : DOWN EAST AND UP WEST.
 London : Macmillan & Co., 1892.
-First edition.
-Montagu Williams Q.C., variously schoolmaster, soldier, actor, dramatist, journalist, leading barrister and police magistrate known in the East End as “the poor man’s magistrate”, with a fine series of lively essays (all based on true stories) portraying life across Victorian London – down east with East End Shows, Match Girls, Sclater Street Birds, Griddlers or Street Singers, the London Hospital, Clerkenwell Green, Ratcliff Highway, Sunday at the East End (including cricket in Bethnal Green), Burglarious Bill, From the East End to Ramsgate, etc. – and up west with Climbing the Ladder (enter plutocracy), Descending the Ladder, Modern Stockbrokers, Huckstering Hymen (the marriage market), the Company Promoter, Things Theatrical, Covent Garden, Floss and Floss (lawyers), the Road to Ruin, Moneylenders, Talent in Tatters, and the London Season.
-With a preface by Charles Dickens Jr. £100 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 36621 – or simply click on the button
+[Second edition].
+Montagu Williams Q.C., leading barrister, known in the East End as “the poor man’s magistrate”, and variously schoolmaster, soldier, actor, dramatist and journalist, with a fine series of lively essays (all based on true stories) portraying life across Victorian London – down east with East End Shows, Match Girls, Sclater Street Birds, Griddlers or Street Singers, the London Hospital, Clerkenwell Green, Ratcliff Highway, Sunday at the East End (including cricket in Bethnal Green), Burglarious Bill, From the East End to Ramsgate, etc. – and up west with Climbing the Ladder (enter plutocracy), Descending the Ladder, Modern Stockbrokers, Huckstering Hymen (the marriage market), the Company Promoter, Things Theatrical, Covent Garden, Floss & Floss (lawyers), the Road to Ruin, Moneylenders, Talent in Tatters, and the London Season.
+With a preface by Charles Dickens Jr. £40 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 36621 – or simply click on the button

 WILLIS, Frederick : A BOOK OF LONDON YESTERDAYS.
 London : Phoenix House, (1960).
 First edition.
 Reminiscence of ordinary Londoners before the Great War from the broadcaster and journalist – “a reconstruction, based on my experience, of the life lived by the Little Man who crowded the streets, the trains, the buses, and trams; who applauded Irving and Ellen Terry, Dan Leno and Marie Lloyd ...
 He was as obscure as the other side of the moon, and the only time he got his name in the papers was in the casualty list of the first world war ...”.
 With an introduction by Herbert Morrison. £20 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 42866 – or simply click on the button